Cruet

 A cruet (/ˈkruːᵻt/), also called a caster, is a small flat-bottomed vessel with a narrow neck.
-Cruets often have an integral lip or spout, and may also have a handle.
+Cruets often have a lip or spout and may also have a handle.
 Unlike a small carafe, a cruet has a stopper or lid.
-Cruets are normally made from glass, ceramic, or stainless steel.
+Cruets are normally made of glass, ceramic, stainless steel, or copper.

 Uses

 Cruets today typically serve a culinary function, holding liquid condiments such as olive oil and balsamic vinegar.
 They often have a filter built into them to act as a strainer, so that vinegar containing herbs and other solid ingredients will pour clear.
 Cruets also serve as decanters for lemon juice and other oils.
-In Canada and the United Kingdom, a small cruet can also hold previously ground salt or pepper, according to Merriam-Webster sources.

 They are also used for the serving of the wine and water in the Christian Mass, especially those of the Roman Catholic, Lutheran, and Anglican traditions.